-With the increasing use of Artificial Intelligence (AI) and the growing learning capability of solutions, the risk rises that systems will one day know more than their developers and expert trainers and banks will no longer be able to understand the technologies they use.
+With the increasing use of Artificial Intelligence (AI) and the growing learning capability of solutions, there is a growing risk that systems will one day know more than their developers and expert trainers, and banks will no longer be able to understand the technologies they use.
 There is an upcoming demand for a type of technology that explains the result AI systems output.

-On the other hand, it is also important that the person can always track how his colleague – Cobot or the other background self-learning systems – arrive at their decisions and recommendations.
-When institutes teach artificial intelligence today, for instance as a Robo Advisor for securities consulting or for opening a new account in compliance with the KYC method, there are no mechanisms in place which make the results understandable.
+On the other hand, it is also important that the person can always track how a colleague – Cobot or the other background self-learning systems – makes their decisions and recommendations.
+When institutes teach artificial intelligence today, for instance as a Robo Advisor for securities consulting or to open a new account in compliance with the KYC method, there is no mechanism set yet to make the results understandable.
 This is anything but trivial with systems that are becoming “cleverer” and improving their self-learning ability.
 For example, neural networks comprise millions of neurons that are linked to zillions of connections.
-This AI system is trained gradually over a longer period of time with the result that it has the right input and output configuration at the end.
+This AI system is trained gradually over a longer period of time with the end result that it has the right input and output configuration.

-The risk with this type of complex computing machines is that customers or bank employees are left with a series of questions after a consultancy or decision which the banks themselves cannot answer: “Why did you recommend this share?”, “Why was this person rejected as a customer?“, “How does the machine classify this transaction as terror financing or money laundering?”.
+The risk with these types of complex computing machines is that customers or bank employees are left with a series of questions after a consultancy or decision which the banks themselves cannot answer: “Why did you recommend this share?”, “Why was this person rejected as a customer?“, “How does the machine classify this transaction as terror financing or money laundering?”.

 XAI – the four-eye principle for AI systems

 Companies are more and more focusing on the transparency and understanding of AI when deploying artificial intelligence and complex learning systems.
 The notion of being able to easily track and understand AI decisions is referred to as Explainable AI (XAI).
-In the U.S. for example, DARPA, an agency of the United States Department of Defence, is researching models of making AI decisions more transparent.
-The idea of XAI is to create a type of quality gate between the learning process of AI solutions and the later area of application – for example when investigating a suspicion of money laundering or credit rating – in order to find a direct solution.
+In the US for example, DARPA, an agency of the United States Department of Defense, is researching models to make AI decisions more transparent.
+The idea of XAI is to create a type of quality gate between the learning process of AI solutions and the later area of application – for example when investigating suspicions of money laundering or credit rating – in order to find a direct solution.

-- When a bank trains a model, based on all the available attributes of a customer, that predicts whether the person is more interested in a high-risk investment with high return opportunities or a safer investment with lower return prospects, the result, at the end of the process, is a binary one.
-However, the bank cannot explain afterwards if the rating was high risk or risk-averse since the institute does not know which combination of attributes for this specific person was decisive on the result.
+- When a bank trains a model, based on every available attributes of a customer, that predicts whether the person is more interested in a high-risk investment with high return opportunities or a safer investment with lower return prospects so the end result is a binary one.
+However, the bank cannot explain afterwards if the rating was high-risk or risk-averse since the institute does not know which combination of attributes for this specific person had an impact on the result.

-- If, on the other hand, the bank has various parameters calculated based on the deployed AI algorithm which help a person take a decision – for example “How impulsive is the person?”, “In which income group is the person classified? and “To what extent does his/her monthly payment history vary?” – the expert department or auditor has the chance to present a plausible explanation for the investment to third parties.
-It basically weighs up the AI decision with the human action.
+- If, on the other hand, the bank has various parameters calculated based on the deployed AI algorithm which helps a person take a decision – for example, “How impulsive is the person?”, “In which income group is the person classified? or even “To what extent does his/her monthly payment history vary?” – the expert department or auditor has the chance to present a plausible explanation for the investment to third parties.
+It essentially weighs up the AI decision with the human action.

 In a concrete scenario, self-learning algorithms are implemented as part of a proof of concept for identifying money laundering activities in a bank.
 Besides classifying the algorithm, the auditor is also provided with the output of the XAI framework.
 This not only helps to understand the model’s decision, it also increases its efficiency due to the presentation of decision-related parameters.
 With this new information, the money laundering officer in the bank can prioritise the processing of suspected cases and in each suspected case, can examine the most important parameters (based on the algorithm) for potential money laundering activities.